eclipse-edc/Connector/docs/developer/cloud_testing.md

 Take note of the Application (client) ID.

+Create a client secret by following the section "Create a new application secret" in the page on [Creating an Azure AD application to access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
+Take note of the client secret and keep it safe.

 Follow the instructions to *Configure a federated identity credential*.

 - For **Entity Type**, select **Environment**.